Reiten966/Polyformer/Electronics/README.md

 Then save the file as wpa_supplicant.conf and copy the file to the boot partition.

-Please first follow the guide to [install klipper on raspberry pi](https://www.lpomykal.cz/kiauh-installation-guide/)
+Please first follow the guide to [install klipper on raspberry pi](https://www.lpomykal.cz/kiauh-installation-guide/) starting from **chapter 2.2**

 And then please follow the guide to [install Klipper on SKR pico](https://github.com/bigtreetech/SKR-Pico/tree/master/Klipper)